eth-cscs/ContainerHackathon/LFRIC/docker/README.md

 ENV LFRIC_EXEC_PATH $HOME/LFRic_trunk/gungho/bin
 ```
+The template starts the build from `lfric-deps:gnu`, which contains the libraries needed by the code: `mpich`, `YAXT`, `HDF5`, `netCDF`, `netCDF-Fortran`, `netCDF-C++`, `XIOS`.
+The scripts that build the libraries are provided in the repository.

 # How to run the LFRC container with Sarus on Piz Daint

-After creating the Docker image of LFRIN Gravity Wave benchmark, you load it with Sarus on Piz Daint:
+After creating the Docker image of the LFRIC Gravity Wave benchmark, you load it with `sarus` and run it on Piz Daint.
+The Slurm batch script below can be used as a template for running the Gravity Wave benchmark:
 ```
 #!/bin/bash -l
 #SBATCH --job-name=lfric-gwave